 Here we use the PgSphere functions ‘scircle’ and ‘spoint’ to define the region.
 We connect the column containing the positional information (right ascension and declination) ‘pos’ to the cone selection with the @ operator.
+And the functions require coordinates in RADIANS, not degrees.
 To learn more about the available PgSphere functions and capabilities please refer to the documentation here

 The SQL queries must be either in ADQL or PostgreSQL depending on the task.
 For example, ADQL will provide some specific geometry functions, which other SQL languanges do not have.
 On the other hand, some common SQL syntax will not work with ADQL and you will have to switch to PostgreSQL.

 Please take a look at the Query examples to find examples of queries for the Gaia dataset.